python-can-define-radio/python-course/classroom_activities/Ch03_Misc_examples/print_enhancements.md

     1. To move the print location within a terminal window while running a Python program.
 E.g., move the print location upwards to a line previoiusly printed and over-type existing text.
     2. To enhance the text appearance, e.g. change text color.

-Key py module: rich
+Key python module: rich

 Ref: https://rich.readthedocs.io/en/stable/reference/console.html

-# You man need to run "pip3 install rich" in a Terminal window.
+# You may need to run "pip3 install rich" in a Terminal window.
 Note: As usual, pairs of single and pairs of double quotation marks can be used interchangably.
 """